 In treating extrapyramidal disorders due to neuroleptic drugs (e.g., phenothiazines), the recommended dosage is 1 to 4 mg once or twice a day parenterally.
 Dosage must be individualized according to the need of the patient.
 Some patients require more than recommended; others do not need as much.

 In acute dystonic reactions, 1 to 2 mL of the injection usually relieves the condition quickly.

 When extrapyramidal disorders develop soon after initiation of treatment with neuroleptic drugs (e.g., phenothiazines), they are likely to be transient.
 One to 2 mg of benztropine mesylate two or three times a day usually provides relief within one or two days.
-After one or two weeks, the drug should be withdrawn to determine the continued need for it.
 If such disorders recur, benztropine mesylate can be reinstituted.

 Certain drug-induced extrapyramidal disorders that develop slowly may not respond to benztropine mesylate.